Geometrization of Graphs: Towards Bounding the Chromatic Number via High-Dimensional Embedding: -component and Connectivity

-Conversely, suppose that $G$ has $k$ marked $\{x_1,x_2, ..., x_d\}$-components each of which is a $\mathbb{R}^d$-hypergraph.
+Conversely, suppose that $G$ has $k$ marked $\{x_1,x_2, ..., x_p\}$-components each of which is an $\mathbb{R}^d$-hypergraph.
 Let $e$ denote their common marker topological hyperedge.
-Applying Lemma \ref{Exercise 10.4.1} and induction on $k$, it follows that $G + e$ is a $\mathbb{R}^d$-hypergraph, hence so is $G$. \end{proof}
+Applying Lemma \ref{Exercise 10.4.1} and induction on $k$, it follows that $G + e$ is an $\mathbb{R}^d$-hypergraph, hence so is $G$. \end{proof}

-By Lemma \ref{10.34}, we know that to prove a $(d-1)$-dimensional topological hypergraph can be embedded in $\mathbb{R}^d$, it is sufficient to show that all of its marked $\{x_1,x_2, ..., x_d\}$-components can be embedded in $\mathbb{R}^d$.
+By Lemma \ref{10.34}, we know that to prove a $(d-1)$-dimensional topological hypergraph can be embedded in $\mathbb{R}^d$, it is sufficient to show that all of its marked $\{x_1,x_2, ..., x_p\}$-components can be embedded in $\mathbb{R}^d$.